Swabian cuisine: Miscellaneous dishes

-Filderkraut is a special kind of Sauerkraut prepared from a local cabbage variety, pointed cabbage, which is grown on the Fildern Plains near Stuttgart.
+Filderkraut is a special variety of pointed cabbage grown on the Filder, a plain near Stuttgart, and used to make sauerkraut and salads.

 The Swabian potato salad is also very famous in Germany and even in other countries.
 In contrast to the mayonnaise-dressed potato salad in Northern Germany, it is lighter and contains less fat.
 Waxy potatoes are cooked and peeled when they are still hot.
 Then they are sliced and mixed with diced onions before pouring warm broth, vinegar and oil in succession over the potatoes and onions.
 Optionally, it can be garnished with chives or diced pickles, or spiced with mustard.
 The salad should rest for a few hours or even overnight before serving and can then be enjoyed as accompaniment for different dishes or solely with bread.

 Brenntar was a Swabian staple foodstuff, particularly prominent in the Swabian Jura and in the Allgäu.
 It is made of a specially roasted flour called Musmehl.